the-draupnir-project/draupnir-documentation/docs/moderator/managing-policy-lists.md

 within the management room whether you wish for Draupnir to watch for and to subscribe to policies.

-The answer to the question can be given by clickin on the reactions in your Matrix client.
+The answer to the question can be given by clicking on the reactions in your Matrix client.
 By selecting 'Ok', Draupnir will watch the list, and if all goes well Draupnir will leave behind a green tick.